Advice on Marine Algae in Coral Reef Tanks

 2. Coralline Algae

 Coralline algae are red marine algae, which usually grow on rocks, stony corals, aquarium glass, or other objects’ surfaces.
-It will compete for the necessary nutrients with other harmful algae, and then limit harmful algae growth.
+It will compete for the necessary nutrients with other harmful algae, limiting harmful algae growth.
 Also, the algae are one food source for your aquarium, like Tangs, Parrotfish, and Limpets.

 Then, how to keep coralline algae in your aquarium?
 Specifically, they require clean water with sufficient carbonates, calcium, and other trace minerals.
 However, high phosphate level will control their growth.
 Furthermore, they are photosynthetic organisms.
 Hence, you should have adequate light in your aquarium.